-Update: The year is finished, which means you can now read our final list of the best games of 2017.
-2017 has already been an extraordinary year for PC games, from both big-name AAA successes to no-name surprise indie smashes.
+Update: The year is finished, which means you can now read the final list of our favourite games of 2017.2017 has already been an extraordinary year for PC games, from both big-name AAA successes to no-name surprise indie smashes.
 Keeping up with so much that's worth playing is a tough job, but we've got your back.
-Here is a collection of the games that…
+Here is a collection of the games that have…

 I suspect that everyone who makes games wishes they'd made Spelunky.
 Effectively perfect game design, unconstrained by the heavy flab of spectacle.
 Loot Rascals [official site] takes that game's random generation, escalating challenge, extreme balancing, minimal explaining and daily runs and applies it all to a slick, playful roguelite and collectable card game hybrid.
 Then slathers gloriously weird creature design all over it.

 Loot Rascals [official site] has been out for a little while, but in an Itch-only Refinery Edition for those who wanted to help test and balance the colourful card-collecting roguelike.
 Now that Refinery Edition has, presumably, been refined, and the finished game is making the leap to Steam on March 7th.
 It looks delightful, as you'll see below.

 As Old Father Time grabs his sickle and prepares to take ailing 2016 around the back of the barn for a big sleep, we're looking to the future.
 The mewling pup that goes by the name 2017 will come into the world soon and we must prepare ourselves for its arrival.
 Here at RPS, our preparations come in the form of this enormous preview feature,…

 I'd never seen Loot Rascals [official site] before this morning and yet it seems to arrive fully-formed: it looks great, it looks fun, you can buy it now.
 Although it's not fully-formed, and that's even why you can buy it now: the Refinery Edition is so named because the game's developers hope to use it to refine the game.
 There's a cracking trailer below.